DATA-606-2023-FALL-TUESDAY/Narala_Alekhya/docs/proposal.md

 - Effectiveness of Image Classification: How effectively can machine learning models classify household garbage into the 12 categories based on the provided dataset?

-- Influence of Image Source: Given that the images come from various sources (e.g., web scraping, and other datasets), how does the source of the image influence the accuracy of classification?

 - Real-world Application: How can the results of this classification be implemented in a real-world garbage sorting facility?
 What challenges might arise in a real-world setting compared to a controlled dataset?

 - Potential for Expansion: Are there other categories of household waste that could be added to this dataset to make it more comprehensive?
 How would the addition of these categories influence the classification process?